leafclick/pgmig/README.md

 You can safelly ignore warnings about unsupported features as they are not used by PGMig.

+## Linux binary running locally

+If you have already [GraalVM](https://github.com/oracle/graal/releases) installed and properly set `GRAAL_HOME`, `JAVA_HOME` and `PATH` you can try to build and run the native image locally.

+From the project directory create the uberjar and run the `create-image.sh` helper script.

+    lein with-profile native do clean, test, uberjar ./create-image.sh target/uberjar/pgmig.jar

+You can use both direct `pgmig` options or environment variables when running it (env variables have the priority).

+    ./pgmig -h localhost -p 5432 -d pgmig -u pgmig -P pgmig -r samples/db/migrations pending

+Note that you need the same `.so` libraries that the native binary is linked to on a target machine.
+Also keep in mind that you might need to add `-Djava.library.path=<path-to-shared-libs>` as a `pgmig` option if it needs to load some libraries dynamically (including shared libraries from the JDK itself).

 # Limitations

 There is a number of Graal's [SubstrateVM LIMITATTIONS](https://github.com/oracle/graal/blob/master/substratevm/LIMITATIONS.md)